amankkg/rhf-ts-demo/README.md

 # rhf-ts-demo

-Demo of a component which simplifies usage of 'react-hook-form`'s `Controller` component with custom inputs.
+Demo of a component which simplifies usage of `react-hook-form`'s `Controller` component with custom inputs.

 ## Idea